 One piece of important etiquette to follow is when to send out your wedding invitations.
 It can be inconsiderate, not to mention hurt your guest attendance, to send out your invites too late (or too early, for that matter).
 To play it safe, follow our Wedding Invitation Etiquette Timeline below to make sure you’re communicating with your guests in the right way, at the right time.

-The best time to send out wedding invitations is 6-8 weeks from the Wedding Date.
+Wedding invitations should be sent six to eight weeks from the Wedding Date.
 Ideally, you would have also sent out Save the Dates 4-6 Months before the Date as well.
 The proper time to request RSVPs is 1 month from the Wedding Date.

 There are, of course, caveats to each of these timeline recommendations.
 In this article, we’ll break down everything you need to consider for your wedding invitation timeline.